Signs of labor: Know what to expect

 Nesting: Spurt of energy

-You might wake up one morning feeling energetic, eager to fill the freezer with prepared meals, set up the crib and arrange your baby's outfits according to color.
+You might wake up one morning feeling energetic, eager to fill the freezer with prepared meals, set up the crib and arrange your baby''s outfits according to color.
 This urge is commonly known as nesting.
 No one knows for sure, but it could be a primal instinct that hearkens back to a time when physical preparation was necessary for a safer childbirth.

-Nesting can begin at any time during pregnancy but for some women it's a sign that labor is approaching.
-Do what you must, but don't wear yourself out.
+Nesting might begin months before your due date, but the instinct is usually strongest just before delivery.
+Do what you must, but don''t wear yourself out.
 Save your energy for the harder work of labor ahead.

 Rupture of membranes: Your water breaks

 The amniotic sac is a fluid-filled membrane that cushions your baby in the uterus.
 At the beginning of or during labor, your membranes will rupture — also known as your water breaking.